john-judge/not-just-another-race-timer/README.md

  This will bring you to the directory which holds this repository's contents, and also activates the virtual environment.
 You can use cPanel's file editor from **Commonly Used Features > File Manager**, or use your own local editor and push/pull changes to this repo.

+Please create a new branch to store your commits when creating new functionality, then merge back to `master` when confirmed to work.

 # Web Server